Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) \cite{openai2024gpto1,DeepSeekAI2025DeepSeekR1IR,2024claude,openai2024gpt4o,yang2024qwen2} have achieved remarkable success across various applications, such as intelligent chatbots \cite{zhang2023chatgpt,ouyang2022training} and code generation \cite{chen2021evaluating,nijkamp2023codegen}.
-Models such as OpenAI’s O1 and DeepSeek’s R1 leverage substantial test-time computation to refine their reasoning processes, explore diverse strategies, and learn from previous errors, exhibiting a degree of cognitive flexibility and self-correction that closely mirrors aspects of human-like thinking.
-Such advanced reasoning abilities are critical for solving complex problems in disciplines \cite{hendrycks2021math,cobbe2021gsm8k, lewkowycz2022minerva} and code competitions \cite{chen2021codex,li2022alphacode}, and are poised to revolutionize scientific discovery \cite{wu2024tamgen, bran2024chemcrow}.
-As such, there is an urgent need for a rigorous and principled evaluation framework to systematically track and quantify the reasoning intelligence of cutting-edge LLMs.
+Recently, large language models (LLMs) ~\citep{openai2024gpto1,DeepSeekAI2025DeepSeekR1IR,2024claude,openai2024gpt4o,yang2024qwen2} have achieved remarkable success across various applications, such as disciplines~\citep{cobbe2021gsm8k, lewkowycz2022minerva}, intelligent chatbots ~\citep{zhang2023chatgpt,ouyang2022training} and code generation ~\citep{chen2021evaluating,nijkamp2023codegen}.
+Models like OpenAI’s o1 \citep{openai2024gpto1} leverage substantial test-time computation to refine their reasoning processes, learn from previous errors, and explore diverse strategies, exhibiting a degree of cognitive behavior that closely mirrors human-like thinking.
+As such, there is an urgent need for a principled evaluation framework to track and quantify the reasoning intelligence of cutting-edge LLMs systematically.

-Existing evaluation benchmarks in reasoning can be broadly categorized into two major types: crystallized intelligence \cite{cattell1963theory, schipolowski2014nature} and fluid intelligence \cite{cattell1963theory,kent2017fluid}.
-Crystallized intelligence refers to a model’s ability to apply accumulated knowledge to solve problems.
-Representative benchmarks such as AIME \cite{ye2025aime}, GPQA \cite{rein2024gpqa}, and SuperGPQA \cite{du2025supergpqa} consist of high-difficulty discipline questions that require multi-step reasoning grounded in domain-specific knowledge.
-However, as models increasingly achieve expert-level performance on such knowledge-intensive tasks, it becomes increasingly important to evaluate their fluid intelligence, i.e., the ability to generalize beyond memorized content and reason in novel settings \cite{flanagan2007cattell}.
-For example, benchmarks like ARC-AGI \cite{chollet2024arc} and Raven’s Progressive Matrices \cite{raven2003raven} assess this capacity through abstract reasoning tasks, i.e., infer the latent rule solely from provided input-output pairs and generalize it to predict correct outputs for novel inputs.
-Examples of the discovery of latent rules, such as frequency identification and category classification, are illustrated in Figure~\ref{fig:teaser}(a).
+Existing reasoning benchmarks can be broadly categorized into two major types: crystallized intelligence ~\citep{cattell1963theory, schipolowski2014nature} and fluid intelligence ~\citep{cattell1963theory,kent2017fluid}.
+Crystallized intelligence refers to models’ ability to apply accumulated knowledge to solve problems.
+Representative benchmarks such as AIME ~\citep{ye2025aime}, GPQA ~\citep{rein2024gpqa}, and SuperGPQA ~\citep{du2025supergpqa} which require multi-step reasoning grounded in domain-specific knowledge.
+However, as LLMs increasingly achieve expert-level performance on such knowledge-intensive tasks, the community gradually recognized that fluid intelligence—the ability to generalize beyond memorized content and reason in novel settings—is becoming increasingly important~\citep{raven2003raven, flanagan2007cattell}.
+In assessing the fluid intelligence of LLMs, ARC-AGI series~\citep{chollet2019measure, chollet2024arc} raise abstract reasoning tasks and is regarded as a milestone.
+Such tasks require LLMs to infer the latent rule solely from provided input-output training pairs and generalize it to predict correct outputs for novel testing inputs.
+Figure~\ref{fig:teaser}(a) illustrates two examples of such latent rules, frequency identification and category classification.